 Medical history will elaborate on the diagnostic workup and consequent treatment.
-Many individuals need both hormone therapy and surgery, while others need only one of these treatment options, and some need neither.
-Surgical treatment alone is rare.
-In transgender male athletes, surgeries include hysterectomy and/or oophorectomy, in transgender female athletes orchidectomy.
-In a recent review, it was noted that many transgender males and females undergo cosmetic gender affirmation surgery rather than gonadectomies or genital surgery.
+Many individuals require both hormone therapy and surgery, while others need only one of these treatment options, and some need neither to resolve the symptoms they experience.
+For transgender male athletes, the most common surgery is masculinizing chest reconstruction.
+Other masculinizing surgeries include hysterectomy and/or oophorectomy along with genital reconstruction surgeries.
+For transgender female athletes, the classic gender affirming surgeries include facial feminization surgeries, breast augmentation, genital reconstruction surgery, and orchidectomy.

-2) Diagnostic Criteria
+b.
+Diagnostic Criteria